Awards

 Award winners

-See the full list of finalists and winners
+See the full list of winners with judges' comments

 As part of the awards dinner, the Deadline Club recognizes and honors the best in high school journalism teaching and advising with The Robert Greenman Award for Excellence in High School Journalism and Advising.
-The 2022 award was granted to David Rohlfing, journalism teacher and newspaper adviser at Pace High School in Manhattan.
+The 2023 award was granted to Tom Wentworth, a journalism teacher and student newspaper adviser at Brooklyn Technical High School.

 In addition, the Deadline Club supports and encourages journalism in the metropolitan area through its annual scholarship program.
-Last year, six students earned $2,500 scholarships for their extraordinary dedication to storytelling in underrepresented communities and their role as examples of truth and fairness for young journalists everywhere.
+Each year, the Club awards $2,500 scholarships to students for their extraordinary dedication to storytelling in underrepresented communities and their role as examples of truth and fairness for young journalists everywhere.
+Learn about the accomplishments and future endeavors of the recent winners here.

 Subscribe to the Deadliner

-There is much more to come on this year’s awards program.
-Click here to sign up for the Deadline Club newsletter and keep up with all future updates.
+Stay on top of deadlines, announcements and more surrounding all of the Deadline Club awards.
+Click here to sign up for our newsletter and keep up with all future updates.